-xamples of Sexual ul
+xamples of Sexual

-Scenario 1: A female student reports that she was raped by an unidentified male while jogging along a campus trail.
-Include this as one on-campus Rape.
+Scenario 1: A female student reports that she was raped by an unidentified male while

 Scenario 2: A female student reports that her ex-boyfriend had sex with her in her campus residence hall room while she was unconscious after a night of drinking alcohol.
 Include this as one Rape in the on-campus category and one Rape in the on-campus student housing facility category.
 Also include one incident of Dating Violence in both the on-campus and on-campus student housing facility categories (Dating Violence is discussed on pages 3-36 and 3-37).